Calendar & Events

 Multi-calendar support

-School-wide, grade-level, classroom, sports, clubs all coordinated
+School-wide, grade-level, classroom, sports, clubs — all coordinated in one system.

-Event updates push notifications
+Event update push notifications

-Schedule change triggers automatic alert to all participants
+Schedule change triggers automatic alert to all participants instantly.

 Attendance tracking

-Who actually attended vs. who RSVP’d
+See who actually attended versus who RSVP'd — measure engagement.

 Calendar export

-Print monthly views, export to PDF for offline access
+Print monthly views, export to PDF for offline access and school newsletters.

-Every School Calendar, All Coordinated
+All Coordinated

 From school-wide closures to individual classroom parties.